On-prem agent installation using RPM Linux package

 TIP

-Ensure that you have sudo privileges to run these commands.
+Ensure that you have sudo

-# Step 1: Install On-prem agent
+# Step 1: Install an on-prem agent

-Add the Workato repository to the yum repository list by creating a new file /etc/yum.repos.d/workato.repo with the following content:
+Add the Workato repository to the yum repository list by creating a new file /etc/yum.repos.d/workato.repo

 [workato-x86_64]